koizachek/scaffolding_multiagentsystem/MAS/README.md

 - **Logging:** Python standard logging
 - **OpenAI Agents SDK:** For agent orchestration and LLM integration

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - This project was developed as a prototype for higher education research on scaffolding mechanisms.
-- Special thanks to the OpenAI team for providing the Agents SDK.